benjystanton/interaction-design-training/README.md

 ## Day to day
 - **Sitting at the computer**
-Most of your time will be spent sitting at the computer, designing things.
+Much of your time will be spent sitting at the computer, designing things.
 Don’t forget to walk around and talk to your team!
+- **Meetings**
+There are lots of meetings.
+Attend as many as you can, this is where decisions are made.
+Although time consuming and often boring, the strength of agile is the shared understanding between the team.
+The more you hear, the greater the understanding of the project you will have.
+- **Workshops**
+Workshops are like meetings, but you actually get stuff done.
+Bring post-its and use whiteboards to analyse research and come up with design concepts.
 - **Daily stand-up**
 What did you do yesterday?
 What are you doing today?
 - **Show & Tell**
 Once a fortnight every project has a presentation where they share their progress on a big screen.
 Anyone in the organisation is allowed to watch.
 Be prepared to talk about your work and show a few slides.
-- **Meetings**
-There are lots of meetings.
-Attend as many as you can, this is where decisions are made.
-Although time consuming and often boring, the strength of agile is the shared understanding between the team.
-The more you hear, the greater the understanding of the project you will have.
 - **User research**
 Observe as much user research as you can.
-Check out this poster for some [basic tips on user research](https://github.com/soniaturcotte/govdesign/blob/b15460d2b002f713baaf19c39ca781825f70516b/Poster_UserResearchTips.pdf)
+Check out this poster for some [basic tips on user research](https://github.com/soniaturcotte/govdesign/blob/b15460d2b002f713baaf19c39ca781825f70516b/Poster_UserResearchTips.pdf).

 ## Basic process
 1. **User need is discovered**